Tileni97/ai-seo-insights/README.md

 ### Google SERP Preview
 ![SERP Preview](./screen/serp-preview.png)
-*Interactive Google search preview with meta tag optimization and truncation warnings*
+*Interactive Google search preview with meta tag optimisation and truncation warnings*

 ### Recommendations Panel
 ![Recommendations](./screen/recommendations-panel.png)

-## 🎯 Demo Purpose
+## Demo Purpose

 This application was built as a demonstration of full-stack development capabilities, specifically for the **Vibe Coder** position at **Adaptify SEO**.
 It showcases expertise in: